Beijing Institute of Technology: Liangxiang, Beijing

 Gate of the Liangxiang northern campus.

 Since 2007 undergraduate students are located on the Liangxiang campus which is based in Liangxiang University Town, Fangshan District of Beijing.

 Xishan, Beijing

 Xishan Laboratory Research Center is located in Beijing.

 Fangshan, Beijing

 The BIT Fangshan campus was co-founded by BIT and the Fangshan District government and is located in the Fangshan District of Beijing.

 Qinhuangdao, Hebei

 Founded in 1984, the Qinhuangdao campus offers one-year pre-university program for ethnic minority students whose first language is not Mandarin.
 Qinhuangdao campus also accepts pre-university ethnic minority students who will apply to Beihang University, Nanjing University of Aeronautics and Astronautics, Nanjing University of Science and Technology, Harbin Institute of Technology, Harbin Engineering University and Northwestern Polytechnical University.

 Zhuhai, Guangdong

 The Zhuhai campus is based in the Guangdong province of China.
-The speciality of Zhuhai campus lies in providing continuing education, distance learning courses.
-The campus is managed by the Guangdong Provincial Department of Education and focuses on serving the development of the Pearl River Delta region.

-Academics
+The speciality of Zhuhai campus lies in providing continuing education, distance learning courses and special courses related to the local economy and industry.
+It is home to many research institutions including a graduate school and a science park.
+BITZH- CUHK Optomechatronic Engineering Joint Research Center and BITZH- HKPU City and Public Security Joint Research Center are also located in Zhuhai campus.